-After your procedure is finished, you will be escorted to the lobby.
+After your procedure is finished, you’ll be escorted to the lobby.
 A car service will pick you up from the driveway of the BAIC at the 300 East 66th Street entrance.
-They will take you and your caregiver to the JRSC for your surgery.
-There is no charge for this car service.
+They’ll take you and your caregiver to the JRSC for your surgery.
+There’s no charge for this car service.

 - Once you enter the JRSC, a concierge will greet you and direct you to the check-in area on the 3rd floor.

-- When you get to the 3rd floor, you and your caregiver will be given badges to wear.
-These badges will allow your healthcare team to provide updates on your progress.
+- When you get to the 3rd floor you will be given a badge to wear.
+This badge will allow your healthcare team to provide updates on your progress.

 - Your nurse will bring you to the operating room when it’s time for your surgery.

 - While you’re in the operating room, your caregiver will be asked to leave the building.

 After Your Surgery

 At the JRSC

 A member of your healthcare team will take you to your private recovery room on 4th, 5th, or 6th floor.
 When you’re ready, we’ll call your caregiver to return to the building and bring them to your room.